Assistance programs Hudson County New Jersey and Jersey City.

 United Way of Hudson County can help deal with housing issues and homelessness.
 For those facing eviction or that need a place to live, inquire into the Rapid Re-Housing Program.
 Grants may be issued for paying security deposits or short term rental assistance.
 There is also relocation available, case management, and of course self-sufficiency services.
-(201) 434-2625.
+Call (201) 434-2625.

 Volunteers of America provides assistance, with a focus on housing needs, in the Hudson County region.
 They operate regional services such as Agape House transitional homes in the Delaware Valley.
 Another focus is on preventing homelessness and evictions for veterans and seniors in Hudson County.
 They also offer advice and transitional housing for single parents.
 Or referrals may be offered to non-profits that operate shelters or can distribute rental assistance. read Hudson County Volunteers America programs.

 PacoAgency runs a multi service center.
 It offers a number of assistance programs and support services.
 Examples may be mediation for tenant and landlord relations or referrals to loan and financial aid.
 Other assistance includes computer literacy, ESL classes, education, or employment tool, even including gas for a car to commute.
 Look here for more tips on how to get free gas.

-PACO (Puertorriquenos Associados for Community Organization) – Programs focus on heating and energy bills.
+- Free hardship grant programs focus on heating and energy bills.
 Weatherization Assistance Program for low/moderate income tenants and homeowners can help them save money on utility bills.
 Get free installment of windows, doors, insulation replacement, and furnace repairs.
 They also administer LIHEAP, which provides funds for the payment of home oil, kerosene, natural gas, electric heating, and propane bills.
-392 Manila Ave, Jersey City, New Jersey, 07302

-Get referrals to housing assistance, in particular from the Homeless Prevention and Rapid Re-Housing program.
+- Get referrals to housing assistance, in particular from the Homeless Prevention and Rapid Re-Housing program.
 It can offer limited, short-term financial assistance as well as cash grants to prevent homelessness and to quickly re-house those who are now looking for an affordable place to live.
-Dial the main PACO number for information.

 Many towns can provide information on low income housing, including disabled and senior, and Section 8 certificates.
 Examples and contact information is below.